pnewstein/napari-3d-counter/README.md

 ![Split on Shapes](https://github.com/user-attachments/assets/0d3c12fc-1347-4226-a9b9-9e34dd50577a)

 This plugin can be used to subset a cell type into several groups based on their x-y location.
-Simply draw a shape that surrounds your cells (perhaps in a segment) and run this plugin to get a list of cells of each type in each shape.
+Simply draw a shape that surrounds your cells (perhaps in a segment of segmentaly repeating tissue) and run this plugin to get a list of cells of each type in each shape.

 *Usage example can be found in /example/launch_split_on_shapes.py*